Who Is Jorge Colindres?

 Joseph didn't say yes immediately.
 He said: "I don't know about cancer, but let's look into different spaces."
 They discovered their third co-founder, Herd Seder, a leading academic in machine learning applied to materials science.
 The three of them realized what they were building wasn't optional.
 "Science was moving in this direction.
 Whether we started a company or not, it was inevitable.
 We knew we had to give it a shot."

-That was the call to adventure.
-But the real moment of crossing the threshold came later.
+That was the turning point.
+But the real commitment came later.
 Jorge went from talking about the idea to walking away from venture capital.
 From having opinions about how the world should work to building proof that it could.

 How Jorge Leads